KQM-git/TCL/mechanics/gameplay-mechanics/bugs.md

 Venti's Hold Elemental Skill will always lift you vertically up [even if the animation is tilted](../../evidence/mechanics/gameplay-mechanics/bugs.md#venti-e-hold-visual-error).

+[There is a small chance](../../evidence/mechanics/mona-elemental-skill-bug) that when you use Mona's Press E, the explosion damage and particle generation also happen when cast.
+It doesn't happen if you use Hold E, only on Press E.

 ## Fixed Bugs

 ### Turbo